-A vessel collision may result in the release of all or part of a storage tank or fuel tank contents, releasing hydrocarbons to the marine environment (up to 1,065 m of MDO/MGO).
+A vessel collision may result in the release of all or part of a storage tank or fuel tank contents, releasing hydrocarbons to the marine environment (up to 1,065 m3 of MDO/MGO).

 Hydrocarbon fuel tank rupture - Source Control Initiation criteria Level 2/3 incident (to be determined by On-Scene Commander).
-Jurisdiction (Jurisdictional Authority) dictional hority) distributional Authority and Control Agency for the response to a spin from an Activity Vessel in Commonwealth waters is AMSA.
-For any Level 2/3 spills reaching State waters the relevant Jurisdictional Authority and Control Agency for the response in State waters is DoT, regardless of the source of the spill.
-Control Agency Objective Implementation of source control methods to stop the release of hydrocarbons into the marine/onshore environment.
+Jurisdiction (Jurisdictional Authority) Jurisdictional Authority and Control Agency for the response to a spill from an Activity vessel in Commonwealth waters is AMSA.
+For any Level 2/3 spills reaching State waters the relevant Jurisdictional Authority and Control Agency for the response in State waters is DoT, regardless of Control Agency the source of the spill.
+NB: Santos WA will coordinate response until AMSA or DOT assumes control.
+Objective Implementation of source control methods to stop the release of hydrocarbons into the marine/onshore environment.
 Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons X Termination criterion The cargo in the ruptured fuel or storage tank is secured and release to the marine environment stopped.
 Refer to Section 17 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.